tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Fix:** Validation timing was not proper when redirection happened in admin context. (#36)

 = 3.0.10.1 =
-This release is intented to fix the issue reported at forum [here](https://wordpress.org/support/topic/error-on-updating-version-3-0-10/ "Error on updating Versión 3.0.10") and [here](https://wordpress.org/support/topic/error-report-on-latest-update/ "error report on latest update").
+This release is intented to fix the issue reported at forum [here](https://wordpress.org/support/topic/error-on-updating-version-3-0-10/ "Error on updating Version 3.0.10") and [here](https://wordpress.org/support/topic/error-report-on-latest-update/ "error report on latest update").

-If you still find the error "/plugins/ip-geo-block/classes/class-ip-geo-block-logs.php (837) Unknown column ‘last’ in ‘field list’", please deactivate plugin once and activate again.
+If you still find the error "/plugins/ip-geo-block/classes/class-ip-geo-block-logs.php (837) Unknown column 'last' in 'field list'", please deactivate plugin once and activate again.
 You will see the same error message again, but the things should be fixed.

 = 3.0.10 =
 * **New feature:** Add "Block badly-behaved bots and crawlers" in "Front-end target settings" section that validates the frequency of request.